- Learning and Teaching

 - B.S.
 Osaka University

-Noriyuki Inoue, Ph.D. specializes in educational psychology and cognitive-developmental approaches to learning and professional development.
+Noriyuki Inoue, Ph.D. specializes in educational psychology and educational research methodology.
 At the University of San Diego, he teaches psychological foundation of education, cognition and learning, human development, psychology of mathematical thinking, and research method courses to undergraduate and graduate students.

-His recent research focuses on the use of non-Western epistemology for professional development, Japanese lesson study, action research, intrinsic motivation, inquiry-based teaching, and real world problem solving.
+His recent research focuses on teacher development, action research, lesson study, achievement motivation, inquiry-based teaching, non-Western educational epistemology and real world problem solving.
 His journal articles have appeared in Learning and Instruction, Individual Differences and Learning, Journal of Education for Teaching, Mathematical Thinking and Learning, Journal of Mathematics Teacher Education, among other sources.
 He has served as a reviewer for several journals in learning sciences as well as a consultant for schools and universities.
-He is now actively involved in advancing scholarship in the areas of action research and lesson study, and is known for cross-cultural research incorporating Japanese cultural concepts and epistemology for overcoming “gridlock” situations that could arise in professional practices in the increasing complex society.
+He is now actively involved in advancing scholarship in the areas of action research, and is known for cross-cultural research incorporating Japanese cultural concepts and epistemology for professional development.

-Inoue, N. (in press).
+Inoue, N. (2013).
 Achievement motivation, assimilation, decenter, locus of control, schema, Yin and Yang.
 In K. D. Keith (Ed.), Encyclopedia of cross-cultural psychology.
 Hoboken, NJ: Wiley/Blackwell.

 Inoue, N. (2012).
 Mirrors of the mind: An introduction of mindful ways of thinking.
 New York: Peter Lang Publishing.